 - 1) The Forestry Licence to Cut is issued under Licence to Cut Regulation Section 1 Protecting Communities from Wildfire. - 2) The cost of performing contract obligations is expected to be greater than the value of the forest products that are authorized for harvest.
 A documented process is used to ensure that economic harvest opportunities are identified and in those scenarios this section does not apply. - 3) The Forestry Licence to Cut is issued as part of a contract under a government of BC program to protect communities from wildfire.

-The contract is supervised by a qualified receiver (QR) who is a Government of BC employee or reviewed by an Area Specialist to ensure compliance with the contract.
+The contract is supervised by a qualified receiver (QR) who is a Government of BC employee.